MAKARD/react-native-toastboard/README.md

 In this case, the default `Toast` will be replaced with the returned component.

-*NOTE: To stop hiding timer, you can tap and hold your touch on the container as long as you want*
+*NOTE: To stop hide-timer, you can tap and hold your touch on the container as long as you want*

 ##### Message item